-In order to better understand these differences Dr Sandor has developed a computational model that allows integration of genetic and clinical information, from which she has identified symptom sub-groups that mirror those that are seen in clinical practice.
+In order to better understand these differences, Dr Sandor has developed a computational model that allows integration of genetic and clinical information, from which she has identified symptom sub-groups that mirror those that are seen in clinical practice.
 As part of this work, those patients with a greater genetic risk towards Alzheimer’s disease tended towards developing a more severe form of Parkinson’s disease, as well as demonstrating a more rapid progression of their symptoms over time.

 Alzheimer’s disease research has highlighted the potential contribution of multiple components of the neuroinflammatory system in disease mechanism.
-To date, the role of these immune components has not been investigated in Parkinson’s disease, in particular how they might contribute to the differing symptoms and disease severity levels of disease severity.
+To date, the role of these immune components has not been investigated in Parkinson’s disease, in particular how they might contribute to the different symptoms and disease severity levels of disease severity.

 This project plans to make use of already collected, highly detailed, clinical and genetic information involving the Michael J Fox funded Parkinson’s Progression Markers Initiative (PPMI) and Accelerating Medicines Partnership (AMP)-PD.
 UK based cohorts – the UK Tracking cohort and UK Discovery cohort – will also be used in the development of machine learning approaches that may enable earlier identification of patients with more severe forms of Parkinson’s disease, with this having the potential to better plan clinical care.